exercism/v3/languages/csharp/exercises/concept/constants/.docs/after.md

 There is some discussion on the web about the performance advantages of `const` over variables.
 In the case of a comparison with instance non-const fields there could be a noticeable saving in memory but compared to static variables that is beyond trivial.
 Any consideration of CPU performance is likely to be seen by your colleagues as [premature optimization][premature-optimization].

 A more compelling reason to use `const` is that it enhances a maintainer's ability to reason about the code.
 Glimpsing that a field is marked as `const` or `readonly` or that a property has no setter allows the maintainer largely to dismiss it from their analysis.
 It is unlikely to be the seat of bugs.
-It is unlikely to to pose difficulties in a refactoring exercise.
+It is unlikely to pose difficulties in a refactoring exercise.
 This [Stack Overflow comment][so-consts] addresses this.

 #### readonly